-Kimberly Clark Stock Analysis
+Kimberly Clark Stock & Dividend Analysis

 I recently reviewed the dividend safety and business prospects for consumer goods giant Procter and Gamble.

 It’s hard to get through the day without touching one of their products or a similar product marketed by a competitor.

 Personal Care Brands

-Included in this segment are solutions and products such as disposable diapers, training and youth pants, swim pants, baby wipes, feminine and incontinence care items.
+Included in this segment are solutions and products such as disposable diapers, training, and youth pants, swim pants, baby wipes, feminine and incontinence care items.

 These products are sold under many brand names some of which include: